 Move: This lets you move a card from one location to another.
 Moving a card does not count as playing it.
-Minion abilities do not happen when vou move a card.
+Minion abilities do not happen when you move a card.
+Ongoing: Most abilities happen and then they're over, or else they end at the end of the turn.
+Ongoing abilities are active for as long as they're around.

 Play: You play a card when it's one of the free cards you get in step 2, or any time an ability specifically says that you're playing it.
 A card's ability happens when you play it.
 When cards are moved, placed, or returned, they're not being played, and their abilities don't happen.
 Return: This means that a card goes back where it came from.

 When a card returns from a base, discard attachments on that card.
 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
 Special abilities might be on a card already in play or held in your hand.
 A card's ability will describe how it can be used.
+If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.
 Talent: This is an ability that the minion may use once during each of your turns, sort of like an extra action.
 You don't have to use it if you don't want to.